Loan Officer vs. Mortgage Broker vs. Online Lender

 There are different types of lenders and financial institutions that offer financing for a home purchase, and each has their pros and cons.
 Depending on what you’re looking for and your financial situation, one of these options could be a better fit for you.

-A loan officer, often called an LO, usually works for an institutional bank, credit union or an independent mortgage lender, like Guaranteed Rate.
+A loan officer, often called an LO, usually works for an institutional bank, credit union or an independent mortgage lender, like Proper Rate.
 A loan officer’s main responsibility is to originate loans, which is another way to say provide a buyer with a mortgage loan.

 Hands-on, and always available